AussieKing/BeerAPI/README.md

 ## Overview

 This API application was designed to return info on Beer objects in a database.
 It was created using C# and .NET Core.
 The application uses a Model-View-Controller (MVC) structure.
-The application can be tested using Postman or Insomnia
+The application can be tested using Postman or Insomnia.mmm

+Recently the appliacation had FluentValidation added to it to validate the incoming data.
+This was done to ensure that the data being sent to the database is valid and to prevent any errors.
+Also, Dependency Injection was added, by registering the `BeerValidator` so that it is automatically used by ASP.NET Core to validate the `Beer` object when it is passed to the `CreateBeer` method.

 ## Technologies Used